 The difference between ERP & specialised contract management software

 It is something we frequently hear when talking to prospects.
 "We already use an ERP system, so we don't need a separate contract management software".
 When we get into a deeper conversation, it turns out that they need it more than they thought.
 People very often do not realise how much time and money they are losing by not managing their contracts optimally.
 They assume they can manage their contracts perfectly with the contract management module in their ERP package, but most of the time this still leaves a lot of things unsatisfied.
-In this article, we clarify the difference between managing contracts in an ERP package or with a specialised contract management tool, who is best to choose which solution, and when.
+In this article, we clarify the difference between managing contracts in an ERP package or with a specialised contract management tool and what the best solution is for different situations.

 What are ERP packages?

 An ERP (Enterprise Resource Planning) package is a type of software that integrates various business functions and processes into a single system.
 It enables you to manage your operations and resources more efficiently and effectively by providing a centralized database and user interface for various departments such as finance, human resources, procurement, supply chain, customer relationship management (CRM), and inventory management.
 They are often implemented by large and medium-sized enterprises to streamline business processes, improve operational efficiency, and make better data-driven decisions.
 Some popular examples of ERP packages include SAP, Oracle ERP, Microsoft Dynamics 365 and AFAS.

 What is specialised contract management software?

 As the title suggests, this is a software specialised and customised for managing contracts and everything that goes with them.
 A contract is a very specific type of document, often one with tremendous business value, and therefore demands a particular approach to be managed well.
 Contract management software is built around the contract lifecycle, a process that ensures not only that contracts are managed more efficiently, but also that the full financial potential of contracts is realised consistently, both before and after signing.